celery/ceps/draft/celery-5-high-level-architecture.rst

 Due to that, any I/O operation in that task must be asynchronous in order to avoid blocking the event loop.

+Some of the user's asynchronous tasks won't use trio as their event loop but will use the more commonly used asyncio event loop which we do support.

+In that case, the user must specify the event loop he is going to use for the task.

 CPU Bound Tasks
 ~~~~~~~~~~~~~~~